AnjaKroon/MiniGPT/README.md

-# MiniGPT: Text Generation on Constrained Resources
+# MiniGPT: Text Generation with Prompt Injection

 This project contains the development and training of a MiniGPT model, a compact version of the Generative Pretrained Transformer designed to operate within resource-constrained environments.
 The MiniGPT model is capable of generating textual responses based on previously seen text, equivalent to input from the `input.txt` file.